 Some folks use boric acid washes to help with issues like vaginal odor and itching.
 However, there's not a lot of solid research or regulation for these products, so it's hard to know for sure how well they work and how they deliver the medication.

-FYI, generally, boric acid prescribed by a doctor (like the boric acid you can get through clinical care with Evvy) tends to be purer and less likely to cause adverse reactions than boric acid purchased OTC or on Amazon.
+FYI: Generally, prescription-grade boric acid (like Evvy’s Pure Boric Acid Suppositories) tend to be purer and less likely to cause adverse reactions than boric acid purchased OTC or on Amazon.

 Is it safe to put boric acid in your vagina?